Loading...

 NASA Administrator Jared Isaacman has paused work on multiple high-value programs—including Artemis lunar exploration and commercial LEO stations—pending White House executive order responses.
-This follows President Trump's December 18, 2025 "Ensuring American Space Superiority" EO, which mandates 180-day agency acquisition reforms and signals potential policy realignment toward commercial space competition.
+This follows President Trump's December 18, 2025 'Ensuring American Space Superiority' EO, which mandates 180-day agency acquisition reforms and signals potential policy realignment toward commercial space competition.
 Contractors holding or pursuing NASA prime contracts in lunar systems, commercial space stations, and related R&D should expect program adjustments, funding reallocations, and revised technical requirements within the next 90-120 days.

 Primary Impact Segments: